The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

 Maximum Resolution: 4K

 Disney Plus only launched in March 2020, but it's safe to say it has made a pretty significant impact in the streaming landscape.
-As well as a valuable back catalogue boasting Disney classics and over 700 episodes of The Simpsons, the service has had huge TV hits based on the Star Wars and Marvel franchises.
+As well as a valuable back catalogue, boasting Disney classics and over 700 episodes of The Simpsons, the service has huge TV hits based on the Star Wars and Marvel franchises.

 - Ideal for children and family